 Contains infrequent strong language and moderate violence

-an option to watch the original theatrical version of the film.
-At the time of writing, the original uncut theatrical version of Robin Hood: Prince of Thieves has never been released in the UK on VHS, DVD or Blu-ray, although it is still available on DVD
+come with an option to watch the original theatrical version of the film.
+At the time of writing, the original uncut theatrical version of Robin Hood: Prince of Thieves has never been released in the UK on VHS, DVD or Blu-ray, although it is still

 Cutting Edge Episode 8: Robin Hood Prince of Thieves